andrewmaxwell/junk/double-pendulum/README.md

-Double Pendulum Visualization - 2017
+Double Pendulum Visualization - 2017 - Each pixel represents a different double-pendulum, each starting a similar position to its neighbors.
+Redness indicates how far the end is from the anchor, green is y coordinate, and blue is the x coordinate.